For the past few years, whenever I talk about launching, I find myself prefacing it with the following phrase…

 These are the things that aren’t required but can help conversions.
 Many times, I refer to them as the sprinkles because you can add as little or as many as you’d like to your launch.

-Here’s a list of some of the launch extras from our Launch Planning Template in the Achievers Circle.
+Here’s a list of some of the launch extras from our Ultimate Launch Planning Template in Clients to Courses®

 That’s right, none of these are REQUIRED for a profitable launch.

 Nope, not even a sales page.